-Treats infections caused by bacteria, and prevents malaria.
-This medicine also treats pimples or bumps on the face caused by a condition called rosacea.
+Treats bacterial infections and prevents malaria.
+Also treats pimples or bumps on the face caused by a condition called rosacea.
+Also used to treat anthrax infection after possible exposure.
 This medicine is a tetracycline antibiotic.

 There may be other brand names for this medicine.